MrXiaoXiao/SiameseEarthquakeTransformer/README.md

 4. The geometry of the template and searching stations, which may benefit the similarity measurement, is not considered in the S-EqT model.

-5. The batch size in training and testing is set to be one for implantation convenience, which limits the training and testing speed.
+5. The batch size in training and testing is set to be one for implementation convenience, which limits the training and testing speed.

 ## Bug report
 If you occur any bugs or questions, you can either open a new issue in this repo or send me an e-mail (xiaozhuowei@mails.iggcas.ac.cn).